Protect your iOS device

 • Completely power off your devices at night.

 • Airplane mode can be a quick way to turn off connectivity on your mobile.
+Learn how to selectively turn on wifi and Bluetooth once your device is in Airplane mode, to use only the services you want.

 Learn why we recommend this

-Clear your remembered wifi networks
+Clear your saved wifi networks

 Learn why we recommend this